pure-data/deken/developer/README.md

 For this to work, the infrastructure must know which objects are contained in a library; which is done via an objectlist file.

-The objectlist file has one line per object, with the object-name at the beginning, followed by a TAB (`\t`) and a short (single-line) description of the object.
+The objectlist file consists of exactly one line per object, with the object-name at the beginning, followed by a TAB (`\t`) and a short (single-line) description of the object.

 ~~~